AFD Wildfire Division Fuels Mitigation Projects

 Masticator.jpg

 Masticator- attachment often on a skid-steer or excavator that uses rotating teeth or hammers to crush and grind vegetation.
 Can be used to reduce the fuel load and leave a park-like environment.
-This image was taken by the AK DOF.
+This image was taken by DFFP.
 View a video about the masticators on the Campbell Airstrip Road project here.

 Hand Crew.jpg